-PARTICIPANTS.
-Ten vocally healthy adults and 70 adults with voice disorders were included in this study.
-The mean age of the vocally healthy participants (8 female, 2 male) was 34 (SD = 10); the mean age of the participants with voice disorders (47 female, 23 male) was 56 (SD = 16).
+Ten vocally-healthy adults and 70 adults with voice disorders were included in this study.
 Participants were identified by querying the electronic database by either diagnosis or normal voice status.
-The following diagnoses were included in the study (the sample size is n = 10 in each diagnostic group): adductor spasmodic dysphonia (ADSD), essential tremor of voice (ETV), muscle tension dysphonia (MTD), polypoid corditis or Reinke's edema (PCord), unilateral vocal fold paralysis (UVFP), vocal fold polyp (Polyp), and recurrent respiratory papillomatosis (RRP).
-Diagnoses were confirmed by two independent, board-certified larvngologists at the Vanderbilt Voice Center, While not comprehensive, these diagnostic categories represent commonly treated disorders at the Vanderbilt Voice Center, and thus serve as a reasonable starting point for this proof of concept study.
+The following diagnoses were included in the study (the sample size is n=10 in each diagnostic group): adductor spasmodic dysphonia (ADSD), essential tremor of voice (ETV), muscle tension dysphonia (MTD), polypoid corditis or Reinke's edema (PCord), unilateral vocal fold paralysis (UVFP), vocal fold polyp (Polyp), and recurrent respiratory papillomatosis (RRP).
+Diagnoses were confirmed by two independent, board-certified laryngologists at the Vanderbilt Voice Center.
+Table 1 shows the demographic information for each diagnostic group.